 Country and Regional Medicines Projects

-Expanding access to medicines involves a series of policy developments and reforms in countries’ pharmaceutical systems.
-These include up-to-date essential medicines lists, policies on responsible prescription and use of medicines, functioning supply chains and effective regulatory oversight.
-In 2004 WHO partnered with the EU and the African Caribbean and Pacific Group of States Secretariat (ACP) to provide strategic and technical support to 77 ACP countries, spanning three continents, to expand access to quality essential medicines.
-The partnership has evolved and with additional EU funding is now focusing on strengthening the pharmaceutical systems of 15 African countries by providing expertise, knowledge, guidance and training to pharmacists and healthcare policy makers until end 2016.
+Expanding access to medicines involves a series of policy developments and reforms in pharmaceutical systems.
+These include up-to-date essential medicines lists, policies for pricing and reimbursement, policies on responsible prescription and use of medicines, reliable procurement and supply systems, effective regulatory oversight, transparency and good governance in the pharmaceutical sector and regular monitoring of pharmaceutical policies.
+In 2012, the African Caribbean and Pacific Group of States Secretariat (ACP), the EU and WHO launched the Renewed Partnership, building on their previous programme which ran from 2004-10.
+The Renewed Partnership supports 15 African countries to strengthening their pharmaceutical systems by providing expertise, knowledge, guidance and training to pharmacists and healthcare policy makers.
+The programme is due to end in 2016.
+Renewed Partnership stakeholders will next meet from 1 to 3 July 2015, in Brazzaville.

 WHO coordinates projects that support countries to develop, implement, and monitor national policies and practices and strengthen pharmaceutical systems.
 The goal: to ensure that high quality essential medicines are available, affordable and used appropriately.
 We help countries set and agree their medicines priorities, draw up and implement plans, and monitor and evaluate them.
 We encourage collaboration between countries to improve quality, selection and use, and to increase availability and affordability of medicines.
 We promote transparency and good governance, and advocate a coordinated, multi-stakeholder approach that involves the private sector, civil society, academic and other partners.